p-mckenzie/p-mckenzie.github.io/_posts/2019-07-22-Wake-county-restaurants.md

 ```
 > 0.412

-However, if we used the bagging model that won during modeling, we would've successfully contacted 41% "at-risk" restaurants.
+However, if we used the bagging model that won during modeling, we would've successfully contacted 41% "at-risk" restaurants!

 # Code
 Complete code can be found in my Example Projects git [repository](https://github.com/p-mckenzie/example-projects).